 Generally.
 Parties to an Adjudicatory Proceeding are encouraged to engage in voluntary discovery.

 Examination of File.
-At any time after an Adjudicatory Proceeding has been requested, a Party and its Authorized Representative shall have adequate access to and an opportunity to examine and copy or photocopy the entire content of his case file and all other documents to be used by the Agency, ASAP, or Veterans' Agent at the hearing.
+At any time after an Adjudicatory Proceeding has been requested, a Party and its Authorized Representative shall have adequate access to and an opportunity to examine and copy or photocopy the entire content of his or her case file and all other documents to be used by the Agency, ASAP, or Veterans' Agent at the hearing.
 The cost of photocopying shall be determined from time to time by the Executive Office for Administration and Finance.

 Group Hearings.